 Anti-Racism, Anti-Oppression & the 8th Principle

 It’s one thing to pass a resolution.
 It’s another thing to figure out how to embody those words so that they become a reality in our personal and institutional lives.
-Guided by the proactive insights of Tema Okun and Kenneth Jones in their essay “White Supremacy Culture,” the Board and the whole ministry team examined white supremacy culture at all levels of church governance, from the Senior Interim Minister position to the governing policies and oral traditions of how the church operates.
+I have served two congregations that have adopted the 8th Principle: UU Church of Annapolis and All Souls Church Unitarian in Washington DC.
+Guided by the proactive insights of Tema Okun and Kenneth Jones in their essay “White Supremacy Culture,” the Board, the ministry team of both congregations examined white supremacy culture at all levels of church governance, from the Senior Interim Minister position to the governing policies and oral traditions of how the church operates.

 Practicing the 8th Principle is a core commitment for me, both personally and institutionally.
 The work is never finished and I still have much to learn.
 I undertake the daily task of confronting and challenging racism and other oppressions within myself and in the institutions I serve with joy, hope and love.

 As I’ve said earlier in another part of this website, this is a core and essential value for me.
 I will serve you best if we are in alignment about this important work.

 How Do I Practice my Commitment to Anti-Racism and Anti-Oppression?